Premises are one of the most expensive outlays of any business, however do you understand your lease?

 Meridian Lawyers’ leasing team has over 50 years of combined experience specialising in leasing as well as being recognised as a premier leasing practice with clients ranging from retail shop tenants to international landlord entities.

-Should you require advice about Commercial Leasing, contact Principal Penny Evans, Special Counsel Laura Forsyth, or Solicitor Zile Yu.
+Should you require advice about Commercial Leasing, contact Principal Penny Evans or Special Counsel Laura Forsyth.